CBFay/CISS-301-Final-Project/README.md

 # CISS-301-Final-Project

 MorseGUI class should take user input in the form of button presses to call methods from MorseListener, which decodes Morse Code strokes as english characters and spaces.

+# MorseListener.java
+  Utility class that provides functionality for storing input and interpreting output.

+# morsegui.java
+  Provides user interface via the awt and swing packages.
+Creates an instance of MorseListener.